briansworth/dev/_posts/2017-4-23-Powershell-Read-Password.md

 ![_config.yml]({{ site.baseurl }}/images/getNetworkCredentials.PNG)

-If you need to quickly validate your credentials, this would be quite useful.
+If you need to quickly validate your credentials, this would be useful.
 <br>

 You can build a PSCredential object without using the `Get-Credential` cmdlet like so: